 A customer journey map is a research-based tool.
 It examines the story of how a customer relates to the business, brand or product over time.
 As you might expect – no two customer journeys are identical.
 However, they can be generalized to give an insight into the “typical journey” for a customer as well as providing insight into current interactions and the potential for future interactions with customers.

 Customer journey maps can be useful beyond the UX design and marketing teams.
 They can help facilitate a common business understanding of how every customer should be treated across all sales, logistics, distribution, care, etc. channels.
 This in turn can help break down “organizational silos” and start a process of wider customer-focused communication in a business.

 They may also be employed to educate stakeholders as to what customers perceive when they interact with the business.
 They help them explore what customers think, feel, see, hear and do and also raise some interesting “what ifs” and the possible answers to them.

-Copyright holder: Stefano Maggi.
-Copyright terms and licence: CC BY-ND 2.0
+Copyright holder: Stefano Maggi, Flickr.
+Copyright terms and license: CC BY-ND 2.0

 What Do You Need to Do to Create a Customer Journey Map?

 Firstly, you will need to do some preparation prior to beginning your journey maps; ideally you should have:

 - User-personas.
 If you can’t tell a typical user’s story, how will you know if you’ve captured their journey?